Getting started

 See also antecedent, consequent, gconfidence, Itemset, lconfidence, MeaningfulnessMeasure.

-Sometimes we could be interested in writing a function that consider a generic entity obtained through an association rule mining algorithm (frequent itemsets and, of course, association rules).
+Sometimes we could be interested in writing a function that considers a generic entity obtained through an association rule mining algorithm (frequent itemsets and, of course, association rules).
 Think about a dictionary mapping some extracted pattern to metadata.
-We call that generic entity "an ARM subject", and the following union type comes in help.
+We call that generic entity "an ARM subject", and the following union type comes in handy.

 Measures